 Fujitsu, a Japanese tech giant, has officially joined the RE100, showing a commitment to using 100 percent renewable power.
 The RE100 is a worldwide initiative of the biggest companies, who all share this green energy commitment.

-The specifics of their goal include sourcing all of the electricity consumed at its site, both inside and outside of Japan, from green energy by 2050.
+The specifics of their goal include sourcing all of the electricity consumed at its site, both inside and outside of Japan, from by 2050.
 By 2030, they're hoping to reach 40 percent.

 Hideyuki Kanemitsu, head of the Responsible Business Unit at Fujitsu, explained in a statement, "With our technology and expertise, Fujitsu will show leadership in providing solutions for overcoming any barriers to disseminating renewable energy, such as cost."